Keeper-Wallet/Keeper-Wallet-Extension/README.md

 });
 ```

-REPLY: true/false
+Response: true/false.

 #### resourceIsBlocked

-Check block API status for your origin
+Check whether the user blocked your website in Keeper Wallet.

 Example: